TelegraphCreative/abodu-fed/site/content/pages/3.service/index.md

         -
           type: accordian__sections__section__item
           accordian__sections__section__item--heading: 'Common frustrations:'
-          accordian__sections__section__item--copy: 'Living with a noisy construction crew in your backyard for 8 months is no fun.
+          accordian__sections__section__item--copy: 'Living with a noisy construction crew in your backyard for 4+ months is no fun.
 For you, or your neighbors.'
-          '#hidden': true
+          '#hidden': false
         -
           type: accordian__sections__section__item
           accordian__sections__section__item--heading: 'What we''ve done:'
           accordian__sections__section__item--copy: '2 weeks or less onsite - guaranteed.
 With Abodu, you''ll know everything falls into the right place.'
           '#hidden': true
-      '#hidden': true
+      '#hidden': false
     -
       type: accordian__sections__section
       accordian__sections__section--number: '02'